If any suburb characterises the seachange, and the transformation of Newcastle, it is Merewether.

 It is located approximately three kilometres from Newcastle’s CBD and is bordered by pristine beaches, Bar Beach, The Junction, Adamstown and Merewether Heights.

-According to Australian Property Monitors, Merewether experienced market growth of around 20 per cent in each of the past two years.
-The biggest sale for 2017 was $5.05 million.
+According to Australian Property Monitors, Merewether experienced market growth of around 20 per cent in 2016 and 2017.

-Locals have always known how good Merewether beach is and last month the secret well and truly got out after it had the honour of being named “best city beach” in Australia.
+Locals have always known how good Merewether beach is and this year it had the honour of being named “best city beach” in Australia.

-Highly regarded schools, proximity to The Junction Shopping Village, cafes, restaurants and bars makes this laid-back suburb popular with a range of people.
+Highly regarded schools, proximity to The Junction Shopping Village, cafes, restaurants and bars makes this laid-back suburb popular.

 FROM THE EXPERT